cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/01-getting-started/README.md

 # CloudBees CI Add-on getting started Blueprint

-Get started with the [CloudBees CI on Modern in EKS](https://docs.cloudbees.com/docs/cloudbees-ci/latest/eks-install-guide/) by running this blueprint which just installs the product and its [prerequisites](https://docs.cloudbees.com/docs/cloudbees-ci/latest/eks-install-guide/installing-eks-using-helm#_prerequisites) to help you to understand what are the minimum requirements.
+Get started with the [CloudBees CI on Modern in EKS](https://docs.cloudbees.com/docs/cloudbees-ci/latest/eks-install-guide/) by running this blueprint which just installs the product and its [prerequisites](https://docs.cloudbees.com/docs/cloudbees-ci/latest/eks-install-guide/installing-eks-using-helm#_prerequisites) to help you understand the minimum requirements.

 - AWS Certificate Manager
 - **[Amazon EKS Addons](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/)**: